 Divide the dough into 3 discs, and wrap well with plastic.
 Cool in the fridge for at least an hour and up to a day.

 Preheat oven to 180 C / 350 F / gas mark 4

-Roll out the dough (using granulated sugar) to be about a cm thick then cut them out into any shape.
+Roll out the dough (using granulated sugar) to be about a centimetre (about half an inch) thick, then cut them out into any shape.
 Bears are recommended.

 Bake the cookies for about 8 minutes.